 Note: each of the regular, adult full-dome movies described below is always preceded by a live presentation of the current night sky using the SciDome digital video projection system, with special focus on items pertaining to the movie that follows.
 A live presentation is generally not included in the family shows.

 NEW: FAMILY SHOWS!
 Oftentimes, our regular public shows are not well-suited for familes with young children, since the movies are aimed basically at adults (see Planetarium Policy 3 at the bottom of this column).
 So we are continuing a popular format from last year: the family show.
 Families with children 5-10 years of age will probably find these more suitable.
 They're listed below.
 These are shorter, about half an hour in length, and do not include a live presentation.

 One final inducement for choosing the family shows: they're cheaper!
-Adults are charged $2 and children $1.
+Admission fees are only $2 for all attendees.